felixwellen/synthetic-zariski/README.md

 # Synthetic Algebraic Geometry in the Zariski-Topos
-Stay updated on synthetic algebraic geometry by joining the next [meeting](https://felix-cherubini.de/sag-meeting-3.html) or with the [mailing list](https://lists.chalmers.se/mailman/listinfo/sag).
+Stay updated on synthetic algebraic geometry by [watching this repository](#watching-this-repo), joining the next [meeting](https://felix-cherubini.de/sag-meeting-3.html) or with the [mailing list](https://lists.chalmers.se/mailman/listinfo/sag).
 Due to a *bug* in the mailinglist-service of chalmers, it does not work to just answer to the  email-confirmation email - so use the link to confirm your email address instead.
 You know that you really signed up to the list, if you can login on the page linked above.

 This is a latex documentation of our understanding of the synthetic /internal theory of the Zariski-Topos.